-I can also provide online science workshops for your students with optional pre-workshop materials delivery and instructional videos.
+I can also provide online science workshops for your students with optional pre-workshop materials delivery and pre-workshop instruction sheet/video.
 Cost is negotiable during the pandemic.

 I am also happy to send you hands-on science demonstration weblinks - there are many excellent science experiment videos online - I can find you ideas, or screen resource lists that you have.
 No cost during the pandemic.

 If you would like to do your own science demonstration with your students, or give them science to do at home, here are some ideas.
 I can provide may more ideas within your topic of interest.